DrTuup/DrTuup/README.md

 # Hi there 👋

-- 🙋🏻‍♂️ I'm Ruben, a full-stack developer from the Netherlands 🇳🇱.
+- 🙋🏻‍♂️ I'm Ruben, a DevOps Engineer from the Netherlands 🇳🇱
-- 📚 I'm currently studying Computer Science at Zuyd University.

 ## How to reach me